-- provisions for older people: The Fentham Green Bungalows and Crocketts Court provide living facilities for older residents.
-Every two weeks, elderly residents at the Fentham Green Bungalows are collected and returned from their homes for a luncheon at the Fentham Hall; - outdoor sports facilities: The Parish has the Sports Club and Recreation Ground which houses a cricket pitch, Astroturf all-weather playing surfaces, tennis courts and outdoor gym equipment.
+- 3.5.1.
+The Parish is well served by a large number of community facilities.
+These amenities and services provide the residents of the Parish with a varied and vibrant social life.
+There are the following community facilities within the Parish: - provisions for children and young people: Within the Parish there is a preschool (Hampton-in-Arden Preschool), a nursery and primary school (the George Fentham Endowed School), two playground areas, the Skylark Bus (a youth group organised by the Church) and a number of activity groups for children (including a stay and play group for toddlers and Scout and Guide groups).
+The Parish is also home to the Island Project, a Special School for autistic children placed at the school by Solihull MBC and other local authorities.
+The school is located at Diddington Hall.
+However, the viability of the school is threatened by the construction of HS2; - provisions for older people: The Fentham Green Bungalows and Crocketts Court provide living facilities for older residents.
+Every two weeks, a Luncheon Club is held at Fentham Hall for elderly residents; - outdoor sports facilities: The Parish has the Sports Club and Recreation Ground which houses a cricket pitch, Astroturf all-weather playing surfaces, tennis courts and outdoor gym equipment.
 There is also a Bowls club (near Fentham Hall) and a playing field (adjacent to the Primary School); - indoor sports facilities: Within the Parish there is the Hampton-in-Arden Sports Club (with squash and racketball courts) and the Hampton Gym; - churches: The Parish Church of St. Mary and St. Bartholomew offers weekly services as well as weddings, baptisms and funerals.
 The churchyard has a cemetery which requires extension or a site elsewhere.
 Numerous clubs also make use of the Church hall (including yoga classes, art classes and children's ballet classes).
-Hampton-in-Arden also has the St. Mary and St. Antony's Coptic Orthodox Church, one of the first Coptic Orthodox Churches outside London; - shops: The Parish supports a number of shops including a post office, a pharmacy, a hair dresser, a bakery and café, an off licence and three small convenience stores; - restaurants: Including Peel's at Hampton Manor and the Beeches Bar and Grill; - accommodation: Including a hotel (Hampton Manor) and bed and breakfast accommodation (at the White Lion Inn and The Barns at Home Farm); - a public house: The White Lion Inn; - a GP surgery: Hampton Surgery provides healthcare for the Parish and surrounding area, including three Traveller sites of which one is currently within the Parish; - Hampton-in-Arden Library: Open on a part-time basis (one and a half days a week only); - Fentham Hall; and, - allotments. - 3.5.2.
+Hampton-in-Arden also has the St. Mary and St. Antony's Coptic Orthodox Church, one of the first Coptic Orthodox Churches outside London; - shops: The Parish supports a number of shops including a Post Office, a pharmacy, a hairdressers, a bakery and café, an off licence and two small convenience stores; - restaurants: Including Peel's at Hampton Manor, the White Lion Inn and the Beeches Bar and Grill; - accommodation: Including a hotel (Hampton Manor) and bed and breakfast accommodation (at the White Lion Inn); - a public house: The White Lion Inn; - a GP surgery: Hampton Surgery provides healthcare for the Parish and surrounding area, including three Traveller sites of which one is currently within the Parish; - Hampton-in-Arden Library: Open on a part-time basis (one and a half days a week only); - Fentham Hall; - the Church Hall; and, - allotments. - 3.5.2.
 In addition, within the wider village of Catherine-de-Barnes there are a number of facilities that Hampton-in-Arden parishioners (e.g. those living to the east of the Grand Union Canal) can easily access.
 These include the village hall (previously St Catherine's Church), a public house, a cricket club, a restaurant and a local shop.